Who we are

 Andrew Oldham is Northern Soul‘s Gardening Correspondent.
 An ex-BBC broadcast journalist, he left that heady life of news and current affairs to grow courgettes, pumpkins and tomatoes on a quarter acre holding in Saddleworth.
 Life on Pig Row follows the ups and downs of Andrew and Carol as they raise their child Little D, bring a derelict house and garden back to life and survive despite having no money.
 It’s a tale of their move from a semi-urban life to a self-sufficientish lifestyle via a 1943 Wartime Garden.
 It’s not The Good Life but it’s getting there.
 Andrew’s writing has also featured in The Guardian, Sainbury’s Magazine and The Cottage Gardener.

-Chris Park has been writing for Northern Soul for more than a year and in that time he has sat in Vera Duckworth’s living room, met Postman Pat and discovered a love of Victorian gangs.
+Chris Park has been writing for Northern Soul for two years and in that time he has sat in Vera Duckworth’s living room, met Postman Pat and discovered a love of Victorian gangs.
 What will the next year bring?

 Chris also writes for www.canal-st.co.uk and after graduating with a MA in Television and Radio Scriptwriting from Salford University is now attempting his first novel.